richardgaywood/paydata.org/content/houserules/combat/action_economy.md

 If the attacker has:

 1. extra physical/meatspace actions and
-1. a smartlink with DNI and an electronic trigger
+1. a smartlink with a DNI connection to a smartgun

 ...then they can use a new type of multiple attack, _Carnival of Carnage_.
 They can also perform CoC with a melee attack with any weapon, as long as they can move far enough to reach everyone.